Focus on Retention

 After completing this unit, you’ll be able to:

-- Consider different types of compensation that you can leverage to keep valued employees on board.
+- Describe different types of compensation options that you can leverage to keep valued employees on board.

 If you’ve ever ridden a bike, you’ve probably had the experience of the chain coming off of the chainring: All forward movement stops, and you’re suddenly at a standstill.
 To get the chain and sprockets reengaged and all of the components working together again, you have to do one of three things: